European Tech Regulation

 • Fulfilment service providers where there is no manufacturer, importer or authorised representative established in the EU.
 An online marketplace may be held strictly liable if it fails to identify who supplied it with the product within one month upon request in certain cases.

-• Establish new powers to order discovery of documents at an early stage in proceedings, which is a significant procedural change as discovery is currently not available in all Member States.
+• Establishes new powers to order discovery of documents at an early stage in proceedings, which is a significant procedural change as discovery is currently not available in all Member States.

-• Extend the long-stop period where symptoms are slow to emerge from 10 years to 25 years.
+• Extends the long-stop period where symptoms are slow to emerge from 10 years to 25 years.

 Enforcement